During your out-patient appointment, your healthcare professional will advise you (and your carer if relevant) on the next steps of your treatment.

-If PIFU is suitable for you, your healthcare professional will discuss your condition with you and add your name to the PIFU appointment list.
+If PIFU is suitable for you, your healthcare professional will discuss your condition with you (and your carer if relevant) and add your name to the PIFU appointment list.
 Instead of being given routine follow-up clinic appointments, you will be able to contact the hospital directly to arrange a follow-up appointment if you feel you need it.

 Your healthcare professional will then advise on the symptoms you need to watch out for and give you a PIFU card so you know how to make an appointment.

 You will also be told how long you will stay on the PIFU waiting list as determined by your clinical condition.
 If you do not need to see the doctor or nurse about your condition within the specified period after your last appointment, you will be discharged back to your GP who will re-refer you if you need to be seen again in the future.

 call 01722 345543 (office hours)

 Please note, to arrange a patient initiated follow-up appointment you must:

 If you have lost your PIFU card, please don’t worry.
 You can contact PALS on 01722 429044 or by email to firstname.lastname@example.org and they will send you a new one.